Skip to content

 The Rogers response-style model.
 Rogers (1984, revised 2008) articulated the response-style taxonomy that has organised the field.
 Genuine responding produces a profile consistent with the person's actual psychological status.
 Symptom amplification involves exaggerating real symptoms; this is extremely common and does not necessarily meet the threshold for malingering.
 Fabrication involves creating entirely false symptoms without any genuine psychopathological substrate.
 In clinical practice, pure fabrication is uncommon; most individuals who malinger in forensic assessments have some genuine psychopathological features and exaggerate them substantially.
 This mixed picture is the most common finding in forensic assessments and the hardest to classify cleanly.

 Partial malingering and the classification challenge.
 The Slick-Sherman-Iverson (1999) criteria for malingered neurocognitive dysfunction (discussed in Section 4) introduced a four-level classification that explicitly acknowledges partial malingering.
 The Rogers taxonomy similarly distinguishes between the amplifier (who exaggerates real symptoms) and the malingerer proper (who fabricates symptoms without genuine substrate).
 For legal purposes, courts and clinicians have sometimes treated any upward response-style distortion as malingering, but this conflation is clinically inaccurate.
-An expert who uses "malingering" where "symptom amplification" is the more accurate description will face a well-prepared cross-examiner who knows the literature.
+An expert who uses "malingering" where "symptom amplification" is the more accurate description risks a well-founded challenge from a cross-examiner familiar with the literature.

-The Test of Memory Malingering (Tombaugh, 1996) is the most widely validated, most commonly administered performance validity test for memory in forensic neuropsychological practice.
+The Test of Memory Malingering (Tombaugh, 1996) is the most widely validated performance validity test for memory in forensic neuropsychological practice.
 It takes approximately 15-20 minutes to administer and is designed to detect insufficient effort or deliberate underperformance on a visual recognition memory task.

 TOMM structure.
 The TOMM consists of three trials.
 In Trial 1, the subject views 50 black-and-white drawings of common objects for 3 seconds each.
 A recognition trial immediately follows, presenting each studied object paired with a new object in a forced-choice format.
 Trial 2 repeats the same recognition procedure with the same 50 objects after a second study phase.
 The optional Retention Trial replicates Trial 2 format 15 minutes later.
 Because the task involves simple, distinctive visual stimuli, even patients with severe genuine amnesia (from Alzheimer's disease, post-anoxic amnesia, or severe TBI) typically score at or above the cut-off on Trial 2.